Roosevelt Elementary School

 - Continuous School Improvement Plans

 For more information on Roosevelt Elementary School, click here to view Office of Superintendent of Public Instruction Washington State Report Card information.

 In alliance with all Port Angeles Schools, Roosevelt Elementary students will reach high standards and graduate prepared with knowledge, skills, and abilities to choose a successful future.

-In alliance with Port Angeles School District, Roosevelt Elementary creates and sustains learning communities that prepare each student to live, work, and learn successfully in a changing world.
+In alliance with Port Angeles School District, Roosevelt Elementary creates and sustains a learning community where every child receives excellent instruction every day.

 This past year, our students’ Measurement of Student Progress (MSP) scores demonstrated the following achievements: